 Frequently Asked Questions

-If you’re coming to any of these buildings for official university business, we recommend contacting the relevant department to learn more about their operating procedures during Phase One of PNW’s Safe Return to Campus.
+Campus is open, although departments may be operating remotely or with reduced hours as we prepare for an in-person fall semester.
+If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures.

 Classes and Learning